Roma sack coach Juric after four losses in last five league games

 "He handled a difficult environment with the utmost professionalism, and for that we are grateful ...
 The search for a new head coach has already begun and an announcement will be made in the coming days."

+Former Italy coach Roberto Mancini is reportedly in talks with club owners to take over, La Gazzetta dello Sport said.

-Roma appointed Juric in September, after sacking Daniele De Rossi, to become their third coach in the span of eight months.
+Roma appointed Juric in September to become their third coach in the span of eight months after they sacked Daniele De Rossi.

+De Rossi, who spent nearly two decades at Roma as a player, was appointed as head coach in January after Jose Mourinho was fired.

 Juric, formerly coach at Torino, Hellas Verona and Genoa, started off with consecutive home wins against Udinese and Venezia in the league, either side of a 1-1 draw against Athletic Bilbao in the Europa League.